 Is The Crypto Fear & Greed Index Reliable?

 The Crypto Fear & Greed Index should not be used on its own to predict market movements.
 The Index provides an indication of market sentiment - nothing more.
-It is the indication of market sentiment that must then be used with other fundamental, technical or charting analysis tools and software for crypto.
+It is the indication of market sentiment that must then be used with other fundamental, technical or charting software for crypto.

 Importantly, the reliability of the Crypto Fear & Greed Index will likely depend on the frequency of trades.
 For short-term and crypto day traders, the Index can provide useful insight into their day-to-day behavior.
 As market sentiment refreshes on a daily basis the Index lends itself well to short-term trading positions.